February 6th History, Trivia, and Fun Facts

 Today’s Random Trivia and Shower Thoughts

 It is said that Batman can beat anyone with prep time.
-Same can be said for Kevin from home alone.
+The same can be said for Kevin from home alone.

 Kurt Cobain recorded a theme for The Ren & Stimpy Show, but Nickelodeon rejected it.